Women and Gender Studies (WGS)

 WGS 225.
 The Study of Women.
 3 Credits.

 An introduction to the study of women as subjects of scholarly inquiry, with emphasis on transnational feminism and assessments of women's contributions around the globe.
 The course will provide an interdisciplinary focus on the central issues and questions posed by the new scholarship on women, and introduce students to the perspectives and methodologies of a variety of disciplines.
-F,S.
+F,S,SS.

 WGS 480.
 Feminist Theory.
 3 Credits.

 Feminist theory examines the foundations of American feminism from enlightenment liberal to postmodern and standpoint theories.
 The course first develops then critiques these fundamental approaches.
 Opportunities are provided to integrate mainstream and marginal experiences of feminist theory and its practice.
-Prerequisites: WGS 200 or WGS 225.
+Prerequisite: WGS 200 or WGS 225.
 On demand.